Friends & Family Sale! Up to 20% OFF* SITEWIDE

 Why Are My New Glasses Making Me Dizzy?
 What to Do

 Sometimes when you get a new pair of glasses, a whole new world opens up the moment you put them on.
-Were those mountains always so beautiful?
-Or that piece of artwork so intricately detailed?
+Sometimes, the opposite happens, and you suddenly have (even more) blurry vision.

-And sometimes the opposite happens, and you suddenly have (even more) blurry vision.
 You might experience other physical symptoms too and wonder what’s wrong — for example, “Why are my new glasses making me dizzy?”
+Before you call your optician to complain, take a deep breath.

 The key here is not to panic.
 It’s normal for your body to take some time to adjust to your new prescription glasses.